ruchiraravishankar/level-5-project/README.md

 ## Investigating Deep Transfer Learning with Handwritten Text Images

-### This code is run on Google Colab.
-It can be run locally but the Drive mounting code has to be removed from the top of each .ipynb file.
-If run on Google Colab, must have access to Google Drive and mount Drive with code provided at the top of each file.

 ### Download dataset:
 https://fki.tic.heia-fr.ch/databases/download-the-iam-handwriting-database
 Download the following from the link: data/sentences.tgz and data/xml.tgz

+### Google Colab / Drive Instructions:
+#### This code is run on Google Colab.

+It can be run locally but the Drive mounting code has to be removed from the top of each .ipynb file.
+If run on Google Colab, must have access to Google Drive and mount Drive with code provided at the top of each file.

-Save it in Google Drive in a folder called 'iam_dataset' after unzipping the downloaded .tgz files.
+Save the downloaded dataset in Google Drive in a folder called 'iam_dataset' after unzipping the downloaded .tgz files.
 The path on Google Colab should be: /content/drive/MyDrive/iam_dataset/ If this is not the case, please change the data_path and save_path as necessary.

+Please ensure that under the Runtime menu option, in the Change Runtime Type option, the Hardware Accelerator is set to GPU.

 If at any point there is a memory error (e.g. CUDA ran out of memory) Restart Runtime in the Runtime menu and run the code again with Run All.